ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ### Registry Security Requirements

 There are many different candidate verifiable data structures that may be used to implement the Registry, such as chronological Merkle Trees, sparse/indexed Merkle Trees, full blockchains, and many other variants.
-We only require the Registry to support concise Receipts (i.e., whose size grows at most logarithmically in the number of entries in the Registry).
+The Registry is only required to support concise Receipts (i.e., whose size grows at most logarithmically in the number of entries in the Registry).
 This does not necessarily rule out blockchains as a Registry, but may necessitate advanced Receipt schemes that use arguments of knowledge and other verifiable computing techniques.

-Since the details of how to verify a Receipt are specific to the data structure, we do not specify any particular Registry format in this document.
-Instead, we propose two initial formats for Registry in {{-RECEIPTS}} using historical and sparse Merkle Trees.
-Beyond the format of Receipts, we require generic properties that should be satisfied by the components in the TS that have the ability to write to the Registry.
+Since the details of how to verify a Receipt are specific to the data structure, no particular Registry format is specified in this document.
+Instead, two initial formats for Registry in {{-RECEIPTS}} using historical and sparse Merkle Trees are proposed.
+Beyond the format of Receipts, generic properties that should be satisfied by the components in the Transparency Services that have the ability to write to the Registry are required.

 #### Finality

-The Registry is append-only: once a Claim is registered, it cannot be modified, deleted, or moved.
-In particular, once a Receipt is returned for a given Claim, the Claim and any preceding entry in the Registry become immutable, and the Receipt provides universally-verifiable evidence of this property.
+A Registry is append-only: once a Signed Statement is registered and becomes a Transparent Claim, it cannot be modified, deleted, or moved.
+In particular, once a Receipt is returned for a given Signed Statement, the registered Signed Statement and any preceding entry in the Registry become immutable, and the Receipt provides universally-verifiable evidence of this property.

 #### Consistency

 There is no fork in the Registry: everyone with access to its contents sees the same sequence of entries, and can check its consistency with any Receipts they have collected.
-TS implementations SHOULD provide a mechanism to verify that the state of the Registry encoded in an old Receipt is consistent with the current Registry state.
+Transparency Service implementations SHOULD provide a mechanism to verify that the state of the Registry encoded in an old Receipt is consistent with the current Registry state.

 #### Replayability and Auditing

 Everyone with access to the Registry can check the correctness of its contents.
 In particular,

-- the TS defines and enforces deterministic Registration policies that can be re-evaluated based solely on the contents of the Registry at the time of registration, and must then yield the same result.
+- the Transparency Service defines and enforces deterministic Registration policies that can be re-evaluated based solely on the contents of the Registry at the time of registration, and must then yield the same result.

 - The ordering of entries, their cryptographic contents, and the Registry governance may be non-deterministic, but they must be verifiable.

-- The TS SHOULD store evidence about the resolution of distributed identifiers into manifests.
+- A Transparency Services SHOULD store evidence about the resolution of distributed identifiers into manifests.

-- The TS MAY additionally support verifiability of client authentication and access control.
+- A Transparency Service MAY additionally support verifiability of client authentication and access control.

 #### Governance and Bootstrapping

-The TS needs to support governance, with well-defined procedures for allocating resources to operate the Registry (e.g., for provisioning trusted hardware and registering their attestation materials in the Registry) and for updating its code (e.g., relying on Transparent Claims about code updates, secured on the Registry itself, or on some auxiliary TS).
+The Transparency Service needs to support governance, with well-defined procedures for allocating resources to operate the Registry (e.g., for provisioning trusted hardware and registering their attestation materials in the Registry) and for updating its code (e.g., relying on Transparent Claims about code updates, secured on the Registry itself, or on some auxiliary Transparency Service).

 Governance procedures, their auditing, and their transparency are implementation specific.
-The TS SHOULD document them.
+A Transparency Service SHOULD document them.

-- Governance may be based on a consortium of members that are jointly responsible for the TS, or automated based on the contents of an auxiliary governance TS.
+- Governance may be based on a consortium of members that are jointly responsible for the Transparency Services, or automated based on the contents of an auxiliary governance Transparency Service.

 - Governance typically involves additional records in the Registry to enable its auditing.
-Hence, the Registry may contain both Transparent Claims and governance entries.
+Hence, the Registry may contain both Transparent Statements and governance entries.

-- Issuers, Verifiers, and third-party auditors may review the TS governance before trusting the service, or on a regular basis.
+- Issuers, Verifiers, and third-party auditors may review the Transparency Service governance before trusting the service, or on a regular basis.

 ## Verifying Transparent Claims {#validation}